 NeuroArts Blueprint: The Science of Arts, Health and Well-Being

-The NeuroArts Blueprint: The Science of Arts, Health and Well-Being, launched in 2019, is designed to strengthen, standardize, and propel the emerging field of neuroarts by identifying the robust empirical and translational scientific evidence that captures the measurable ways art can change the brain and the body for the better.
+Launched in 2019, the NeuroArts Blueprint: The Science of Arts, Health and Well-Being is designed to strengthen, standardize, and propel the emerging field of neuroarts by identifying the robust empirical and translational scientific evidence that captures the measurable ways art can change the brain and the body for the better.

 The NeuroArts Blueprint is a partnership project of the Johns Hopkins International Arts & Mind Lab Center for Applied Neuroaesthetics and the Aspen Institute Health, Medicine and Society Program.